eeftenslab/eeftenslab.github.io/_members/jorine.md

 twitter: drjorine
 linkedin: jorine-eeftens
 orcid: 0000-0001-6784-9955
 description: "Jorine did her BSc and MSc at the Radboud University Nijmegen, where she was interested at the interface between chemistry and biology, and the molecular mechanisms driving biological processes.
-Deciding she enjoyed interdisciplinary research, she moved to do her PhD at the lab of [Cees Dekker] (www.ceesdekkerlab.nl) at the Technical University of Delft, in the department of [Bionanoscience] (www.bn.tudelft.nl) .
+Deciding she enjoyed interdisciplinary research, she moved to do her PhD at the lab of [Cees Dekker] (http://ceesdekkerlab.nl) at the Technical University of Delft, in the department of [Bionanoscience] (http://bn.tudelft.nl) .
 Here she studied the molecular mechanism of SMC proteins using single-molecule techniques.
 Her work involved a visit to Columbia University, for which she received an EMBO short term fellowship.
 She graduated Cum Laude and won the DEWIS award for best female PhD graduate 2017-2018.

-Staying in the field of physics behind chromatin organisation, she moved to Princeton University for a postdoc in the lab of [Clifford Brangwynne] (www.softlivingmatter.com).
+Staying in the field of physics behind chromatin organisation, she moved to Princeton University for a postdoc in the lab of [Clifford Brangwynne](http://softlivingmatter.com).
 Here she looked at the role of phase separation in heterochromatin formation.
 She received a NWO Rubicon fellowship for her work.

 In September 2021, she started her lab at the Radboud University Nijmegen.
 Combining her experiences from her PhD and postdoc, she will lead the efforts to examine the biophysical mechanisms that drive chromatin architecture, using an interdisciplinary approach.